Nov

-“There are many reasons for postpartum depression,” noted BioTE founder and medical director, Dr. Gary Donovitz.
-“Some are based on pre-existing psychological factors, but the condition is often based on hormonal imbalance and it can be corrected medically.”
+“There are many reasons for postpartum depression,” noted BioTE founder and medical director Dr. Gary Donovitz.
+“Some are based on pre-existing psychological factors, but the condition is often based on hormonal imbalance, and it can be corrected medically.”

 This condition can happen to any new mother, including the rich and famous.
 In fact, the prevalence of postpartum depression has been amplified by the many well-known mothers who have experienced the condition.
 In 2005, actress Brooke Shields brought the subject to the attention of mothers everywhere with the publishing of her book: Down Came the Rain: My Journey Through Postpartum Depression.

-When well-known celebrities such as Ms. Shields come forward and share their personal story, it encourages others, who might feel embarrassment or shame, to admit that they too have experienced this extreme sadness after childbirth.
+When well-known celebrities such as Ms. Shields come forward and share their personal story, it encourages others who might feel embarrassment or shame, to admit that they, too, have experienced this extreme sadness after childbirth.
 Actress Amanda Peet experienced this condition in 2008 after the birth of her daughter Frankie.

 Six months after the birth of her daughter Coco, comedic actress Courteney Cox couldn’t sleep and had other symptoms of postpartum depression.
 Singer Marie Osmond also shared her experiences with her book Behind the Smile: My Journey out of Postpartum Depression.
-Other celebrity moms who publicly discussed their struggle with this condition include: Bryce Dallas Howard, Gwyneth Paltrow, Carnie Wilson, Lisa Rinna and, no doubt, many others who suffered in private.
+Other celebrity moms who publicly discussed their struggle with this condition include Bryce Dallas Howard, Gwyneth Paltrow, Carnie Wilson, Lisa Rinna, and, no doubt, many others who suffered in private.

 According to the non-profit organization Postpartum Progress, there are more women suffering from this condition than sprain their ankles or suffer a stroke.
 The organization estimates that each year more than 950,000 women in the U.S. experience postpartum depression.
 They based this number on statistics presented by the Center for Disease Control and Prevention’s 2008 PRAMS research.